 Contactless cards issued outside of the UK can be used but if your card doesn't work, contact the card issuer.

 Yep, as long as the ticket costs £30 or less.
 Let the driver know you want to pay using contactless and your new ticket will be added to your StagecoachSmart card and you'll get a receipt.

 Yes, you do.
 Contactless payment is just a different way to pay for your ticket.
 Your ticket is your proof of purchase so hang on to it until your journey ends.

-It's happened to the best of us - sometimes cards don't work, so the driver will has you to try another card of pay by good old cash.
+It's happened to the best of us - sometimes cards don't work, so the driver will ask you to try another card or pay by good old cash.

 If your card is declined you won't be able to use it on the bus for 45 days and, if declined three times, it'll be permanently blocked.
 You'll need to contact your bank to clear any restrictions on the card and it can take up to 7 days for their tech to chat to our ticket machines but once it's all sorted, you'll be good to go again.